Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Apollon Wealth Management

 Apollon Wealth Management is the top-rated financial advisory firm in South Carolina.
-This fee-based practice has a large team of advisors managing the accounts of nearly 5,000 clients.
-As for the firm’s client types, it primarily serves individuals, high-net-worth individuals, families, family offices, estates, trusts, businesses, charitable organizations and retirement plans.
+This fee-based practice has a large team of advisors managing more individual accounts and more assets than any other firm on this list.
+As for Apollon's client types, it primarily serves individuals, high-net-worth individuals, families, family offices, estates, trusts, businesses, charitable organizations and retirement plans.

-Apollon’s compensation arrangements include asset-based fees, hourly fees, fixed fees and commissions.
+The Apollon team comprises advisors who hold a range of professional credentials, including the Certified Financial Planner™ (CFP®), Chartered Financial Analyst (CFA), chartered financial consultant (ChFC), retirement income certified professional (RICP) and chartered life underwriter (CLU) designations, among others.
 Conflicts of interest can arise when advisors sell investment products and/or insurance for commissions, but Apollon says it abides by a fiduciary obligation to work in each client’s best interests.

 Apollon Wealth Management begins its investment process by thoroughly understanding each client’s financial situation, goals and risk tolerance, often through customized financial planning.
-The firm primarily employs fundamental analysis, supplemented with tactical strategies that can involve market-timing.
-While hypothetical back-testing informs model development, Apollon Wealth actively monitors and adjusts portfolios in real time.
-The firm may draw upon third-party model allocations but retain discretion over final implementation.
+The firm primarily employs fundamental analysis, supplemented with tactical strategies that can involve market timing.
+While hypothetical backtesting informs model development, Apollon Wealth actively monitors and adjusts portfolios in real time.
+The firm may draw upon third-party model allocations but retains discretion over final implementation.

 Overall, Apollon Wealth emphasizes a long-term, diversified approach, with flexibility to adopt shorter-term positions as needed, tailoring recommendations to each client’s unique objectives and constraints.